length

 Overnight: Cahors

-DAY 2: CAHORS TO LASCABANES (12KM/ 22KM)
+DAY 2: CAHORS TO LABASTIDE MARNHAC (12KM)

-Overnight: Lascabanes
+Overnight: Labastide-Marnhac

 Meals: B

-Day 3: LASCABANES TO MONTCUQ (10KM)
+Day 3: LABASTIDE MARNHAC TO MONTCUQ (20KM)

-Its an uphill walk out of Lascabanes this morning to arrive at the lonely forest chapel of Saint Jean with its druid spring.
+Its an uphill walk out of Lascabanes to arrive at the lonely forest chapel of Saint Jean with its druid spring.
 The view as you approach the quaint medieval village of Montcuq is dominated by two towers, one of the church and the other the remains of a 12th-century castle.
-Enjoy the afternoon exploring the narrow streets with its charming historic buildings.
+Enjoy the afternoon exploring the narrow streets of Montcuq with its charming historic buildings.
 It is a beautiful walk to the castle tower with great views across the countryside.
 If you happen to be in here on a Sunday morning the vibrant local market is definitely recommended – full of colour and an amazing array of delicious local produce.

 Overnight: Montcuq